“Management is doing things right; leadership is doing the right things,” according to Peter Drucker.

 Q: What are some general learnings or takeaways from 2016 that you would recommend digital marketers consider when planning upcoming budgets?

-Flint McGlaughlin, CEO, MECLABS Institute:
+Flint McGlaughlin, Managing Director, MECLABS Institute:

 Number one, doing things right isn’t enough, nor is doing the right things (a reference to Drucker), but you must do the right things in the right order.
 The simple application of this principle to our budget is this: